 Fig Pecorino Risotto

 I used Solliès figs here, as I had access to them at work and they are indeed the best you can find around in the UK.
 I am sure, though, that any ripe, sweet fig will do an excellent job in this recipe.
 On another note, I highly recommend using red wine instead of white: it cuts the sweetness more efficiently and gives the risotto more depth.
-The rice: carnaroli here is a winner.
-I use Acquerello as I think is a wonderful rice, but go with your heart and pick your favourite.
+The rice: carnaroli here is a winner, and so is vialone nano – my favourite varieties.
 Finally, as we are going for a sharp, salty pecorino romano for this dish, wait until the end for the final salting.
 In my experience, it won't need much extra.

 2 tbsp extra virgin olive oil